JustinSDK/dotSCAD/docs/lib3x-polar_coordinate.md

 ## Parameters

-- `point` : The Cartesian coordinates (also called rectangular coordinates) of a point.
+- `point` : The Cartesian coordinates of a point.

 ## Examples